-- 2253 Meat pen-3 rabbits, all one recognized breed and variety, maximum weight 5 pounds each.
-Will be judged on their meat qualities, condition and uniformity. - 1.
-Maximum age is 70 days each.
-Will be judged on their meat qualities, condition and uniformity.) - 2.
+- 2253 Meat pen-Three (3) rabbits, all one recognized breed and variety (broken varieties must be same color).
+Minimum weight 31⁄2 pounds each.
+Maximum weight 51⁄2 pounds each, and not over 70 days of age.
+Will be judged on their meat qualities, condition, uniformity and fur. - 1.
 Weigh-in All meat class rabbits will be weighed at the time of judging.
 All rabbits in the pen must be within the weight restrictions for that pen to be eligible to show for Champion or be auctioned.
-Any disqualified meat pens are ineligible to be auctioned. - 3.
+Any disqualified meat pens are ineligible to be auctioned. - 2.
 Market is assured at current market price (base bid).
-4-H'er limited to sell only 1 pen at fair sale.
+4-Her limited to sell only 1 pen at fair sale.
 Rabbits must have been exhibited at the current fair. - 4.
 Auction sale entries must be made with department superintendent (within 30 minutes of completion of meat pen judging.) - 5.
 Pens sold at auction must remain on exhibit until close of Fair and Exhibitor is responsible for feed and care.

-Rabbit Showmanship
+155: Rabbit Showmanship